KAMLOOPS INDEPENDENT SHORT SHORTS (KISS) FILM FEST

 Location: The Twin Rivers Drive-In (McArthur Island Park)

-The KISS Film Festival is a celebration of the short film format and local filmmakers.
+The KISS Film Fest is a celebration of the short film format and local filmmakers.

 The Kamloops Film Society has been encouraging local filmmakers through the KISS Festival for a number of years.
-And this year, talented local directors and the audience will be treated to the excitement of seeing the films on the big screen at the Paramount Theatre as part of the KFF.
+This year, talented local directors and the audience will be treated to the excitement of seeing the films on the big screen at the Twin Rivers Drive-In (McArthur Island Park) as part of the KFF.
 Cash prizes for winners are awarded by the KISS Committee, the Thompson-Nicola Film Commission, Kamloops Arts Council and Joy Factory Films.

 This event is our way of celebrating the hard work and passion of our regional talent.
-Come support these films and filmmakers from our community by attending the FREE screenings.
+Come support these films and filmmakers from our community by attending the hugely discounted screenings.